-To give to this campaign, please go to the SUPPORT link above and select DONATE.
+To make a donation, please go to the SUPPORT link above and select DONATE.
 Thank you!

-The focus of our NWOCYC Revival CAMPaign is to support the urgent need for construction of a new Dining Hall that will also provide year-round functionality.
+The focus of Dining Hall fundraising is to support the urgent need to replace the existing Dining Hall and in doing so provide year-round functionality.
 Other future improvements are planned such as two heated housing units to further the camp’s year-round capacity.

 While the spiritual health of the camp has remained strong and the financial health is adequate to maintain the current status of the buildings and grounds, funds for capital improvements are desperately needed.
 The entire camp is aging and while many areas have seen improvements, numerous other areas still need repairs and upgrades.
 We are feeling the burden of responsibility to pass a safe and functional (not fancy) camp to our children, grandchildren and future generations.
 This cannot become a reality without investing in a new Dining Hall, and having a mindset of continuous improvement.

 Our Purpose and Vision – Refuge and Haven

 • Refuge From The Everyday World

 • Reflection On The Will and Word Of God

 • Relationships That Are Loving, Encouraging and Supportive